Abuse and Neglect Definitions (CPI)

 An investigation can be administratively closed if all allegations meet at least one of the following criteria:

-- CPS does not have the authority to investigate the allegation.
+- CPI does not have the authority to investigate the allegation.

 - The allegation was already investigated and assigned a disposition.